Andromeda Star: History

 Until November 2022, the Andromeda Star were covered by standard insurance and undergoing regular port-control inspections in Western ports.
 In 2023 the ship was sold to Margao Marine Solutions as operator and Algae Marine as owner, after which she underwent no more port-control inspections until her later accident with Peace.

 The Andromeda Star and the smaller multi-purpose freighter Peace (IMO 9553983) collided on March 2, 2024, in a strait between the Danish islands of Amager and Saltholm in the Öresund.
 The collision caused only minor damage, but the Andromeda Star had to stay in a shipyard at Funen for around a week.
 The incident caused a stir in both Denmark and the European Union (EU).
-The Androeda Star was en route to the Primorsk port, Russia to load Russian Urals crude.
+The Andromeda Star was en route to the Primorsk port, Russia to load Russian Urals crude.
 The ship wasn’t carrying the cargo of oil she would have been carrying had she been traveling in the other direction.
 Had the collision occurred then, according to a report of the atlantic council oil would likely have leaked, causing considerable environmental harm in Danish waters.

 This meant that the Andromeda Star merely had to be brought to a Danish shipyard for repairs for little more than twenty days.
-The inspection completed, the tanker continuied to Primorsk and loaded oil.
-She than traveled through the Baltic Sea to the Suez Canal, but when the tanker reached the Red Sea, Yemen’s Houthi rebels, mistaking her for a British-owned ship.
+The inspection completed, the tanker continued to Primorsk and loaded oil.
+She then traveled through the Baltic Sea to the Suez Canal, but when the tanker reached the Red Sea, Yemen’s Houthi rebels, mistaking her for a British-owned ship.
 The Houthis fired anti-ballistic missiles at her.
 The damage, however, was limited and the Andromeda Star continue to the Indian port of Mundra.

 In June 2024, the EU placed the Andromeda Star on the EU sanctions list against Russia.